i4web/sern-programming/README.md

 * Progress Bars - Displays a language and a progress bar to display your strength in that language out of 100.
 Each value is customizable via the Widget interface.
 * Toolbox Widget - Display what is in your Developers toolbox made to look like separate arrays

-Settings for each of these widgets can also be edited through the "Widgets" page in the Administration panel.
+Settings for each of these widgets can also be edited through the "Widgets" page in the administration panel.

 ## Editing your Radial Progress Bars

-To edit your radial progress bars please visit the templates directory and edit home-strengths.php
+To add Radial Progress Bars to your website you'll want to visit the "Widgets" page in the administration panel and drag the "i4Web: Radials Widget" over to the "Strengths Area" area located on the right side of the page.

+Once you've dragged the widget over go ahead and enter the values in for your radial bars.
+Please note that all values should not include a "%".
+The "%" is added automagically.

+Click save and check out your home page.

 ## Adding a New Project that is hosted on GitHub